 "The People's Portfolio" Book

-We hope to make an iconic five-chapter coffee-table book, entitled The Defenders, that will showcase the global human rights movement and become the manifesto for our foundation.
+We hope to make an iconic five-chapter coffee-table book, entitled The People's Portfolio, that will showcase the global human rights movement and become the manifesto for our foundation.
 This will be the culmination of a decade's work capturing social and political upheaval around the globe, and will ensure the enduring legacy of civil society's greatest leaders across the world.